13055ecam/Color-detection-module/README.md

 1. It looks whether the color detected is in the range color defined for every color (each color range is defined with one high and one low BGR value)
 2. After that, it returns a value: more the value is great, more the color lies within the range.
 The program adds up the values and the final value thus obtained determines the color within the range of colors determined initially.

-As a matter of conclusion, we have implemented in our program the different possible combinations to save time.
+However, we have implemented in our program the different possible combinations to save time.
 Indeed, we only required two colors to deduce the final combination.

+As a matter of conclusion, we send combination to the robot by ROS.

 ![z](/Pictures/image1.png)
 #### Bill of materials: